intel/intel-cmt-cat/appqos/ansible/intel/appqos/README.md

 $ cd /root/.ansible/collections/ansible_collections/intel/appqos/playbooks/

-3. Run ansible-playbook command for deploying AppQoS (on localhost by default)
+3. Run ansible-playbook command for deploying App QoS (on localhost by default)

 $ ansible-playbook -i inventory/hosts deploy.yml --extra-vars "cert_dir=/CERT_DIR"
 ... where 'CERT_DIR' is a directory where 'ca.crt', 'appqos.crt' and 'appqos.key'
 are located

-Ansible scripts need CA certificate and a AppQoS certificate located in a given directory - those files will be copied to AppQoS 'ca/' sub-directory in place where AppQoS has been installed.
-More info about certificate for the AppQoS can be found at https://github.com/intel/intel-cmt-cat/blob/master/appqos/README in section 'APPQOS AND CLIENT CERTIFICATE'.
+Ansible scripts need CA certificate and a App QoS certificate located in a given directory - those files will be copied to App QoS 'ca/' sub-directory in place where App QoS has been installed.
+More info about certificate for the App QoS can be found at https://github.com/intel/intel-cmt-cat/blob/master/appqos/README in section 'APP QOS AND CLIENT CERTIFICATE'.

-By default, AppQoS is installed in '/opt/intel/appqos_workspace/appqos/'.
-At the end of the playbook, AppQoS should be up and running, listening on port 5000.
+By default, App QoS is installed in '/opt/intel/appqos_workspace/appqos/'.
+At the end of the playbook, App QoS should be up and running, listening on port 5000.
-Note that AppQoS server supports one client at a time.
+Note that App QoS server supports one client at a time.

-To stop the AppQoS service, launch the 'stop.yml' playbook:
+To stop the App QoS service, launch the 'stop.yml' playbook:

 $ ansible-playbook -i inventory/hosts stop.yml